-Ordinary High-Water Mark: The line on the shore of a body of water established by the fluctuation of water levels.
+Ordinary high-water mark: The line on the shore of a body of water established by the fluctuation of water levels.

-Overhead Contact System (OCS): A simple two-wire system, a messenger wire and a contact wire, with overhead wires supported by cantilevers and attached to poles alongside the tracks.
+Overhead contact system (OCS): A simple two-wire system, a messenger wire and a contact wire, with overhead wires supported by cantilevers and attached to poles alongside the tracks.
+See contact wire.